 Secondary elements

 (1) The evaluation of the numerical simulation results for verification of secondary elements in accordance with 8.7.2 (2) should be made according to prEN 1993-1-14.
-60 % of the elongation at failure A according to EN 10248 may be used as maximum acceptable plastic strain for elements in tension.
+60 % of the elongation at failure according to EN 10248 may be used as maximum acceptable plastic strain for elements in tension.

-(2) To avoid safety by-pass, an appropriate value of FE should be used in combination with M2.
+(2) To avoid safety by-pass, an appropriate value of γFE should be used in combination with γM2.

-NOTE 1 For finite element models using shell or solid elements, the recommended value of FE is 1,2, unless the National Annex gives a different value.
+NOTE 1 For finite element models using shell or solid elements, the recommended value of γFE is 1,2, unless the National Annex gives a different value.

-NOTE 2 For finite element models using beam elements, the recommended value of FE is the maximum of FE determined according to prEN 1993-1-14:2023, Annex A and 1,2, unless the National Annex gives a different value.
+NOTE 2 For finite element models using beam elements, the recommended value of γFE is the maximum of γFE determined according to prEN 1993-1-14:2023, Annex A and 1,2, unless the National Annex gives a different value.

 Design assisted by testing